cbarnes0/ai201-project4-provenance-guard/README.md

 > *"The sun dipped below the horizon, painting the sky in hues of amber and rose..."*

 ```
-stylometric_score : 0.7314  (sentence CV=0.03 — only 2 near-identical sentence lengths → AI signal)
+stylometric_score : 0.7314  (sentence CV=0.03 — two near-identical sentence lengths → AI signal)
-llm_score         : 0.2     ("descriptive language and emotional authenticity suggest a human touch")
+llm_score         : 0.20    ("descriptive language and emotional authenticity suggest a human touch")
 combined_score    : 0.4126
 label             : UNCERTAIN — "Low Confidence (17%)"
 ```

-The signals disagree: stylometrics fires the AI alarm (two structurally identical sentences), but the LLM recognizes the sensory specificity and emotional register of the text as human.
-Combined score 0.41 sits in the UNCERTAIN band and the label says so directly.
+The signals disagree: stylometrics fires the AI alarm (uniform structure), but the LLM recognizes sensory specificity and emotional register as human.
+Combined score 0.41 lands in the UNCERTAIN band.
 A 0.09 and a 0.41 both produce `attribution: "Human"` — but the label text is completely different.
 This is the design intent.

 ---